This post may contain affiliate links.

-A guide to Costa Rican money- everything you need to know about Costa Rican currency when traveling to Costa Rica.
+A guide to Costa Rica currency- everything you need to know about Costa Rican money when traveling to Costa Rica.

 As you plan your trip to Costa Rica, one of the first things that comes to mind is money.
 No one wants to be in a foreign country sans funds, and if you are anything like me, you also want to get the best exchange rate, tip correctly, and keep your money safe.

 This guide has everything you need to know about Costa Rican money- from recognizing the bills to finding the best exchange rates.
 You’ll definitely want to bookmark this post for your trip!

 Related post: 30+ Foods To Try In Costa Rica